 In InDesign CS4, Adobe completely reworked the way that buttons are created and edited.
 The change was for the better, except that in the process, Adobe removed the dialog box that allowed you to enter and edit tooltips.
 The underlying code for handling tooltips is still in CS4, but the dialog box for viewing, editing and adding tooltips is gone.

 This script adds the functionality for viewing, editing and adding tooltip text to buttons back to InDesign CS4.
 See the enclosed documentation for more information.
-This script is no longer needed for CS5.
+This script is no longer needed for CS5 or newer.